 - A few species are aquatic; their tails are flattened and act as a paddle.

-Where to Find Coral Snakes
+Where to Find Them

 Coral snakes inhabit the Americas, like in Alabama, and many areas of India, Asia, and the islands of Southeast Asia.
-These snakes vary widely in behavior, but are mostly fossorial, digging into leaf litter and hiding in abandoned burrows.
+These snakes vary widely in behavior but are mostly fossorial, digging into leaf litter and hiding in abandoned burrows.
 Many do not come out except to breed or during the rainy season.
 A few are mostly aquatic and spend most of their time in the water with dense vegetation.

-They mainly eat rodents, but will also eat salamanders, frogs, lizards, birds, and occasionally other snakes.
+They mainly eat rodents but will also eat salamanders, frogs, lizards, birds, and occasionally other snakes.
 Some species, like the blue Malaysian coral snake, eats primarily snakes.

 - Calliophis is Greek and means beautiful (calli = beautiful) snake (ophis).